DavidLivingstoneHini/grealishpage/README.md

 ## Installing node_modules

-once you are in the root directory, run ``npm install`` in the terminal to pull out all node modules
+Once you are in the root directory, run ``npm install`` in the terminal to pull out all node modules

 ## Previewing site